yongkwangk/beautiful-jekyll/index.md

 <img src="/img/kp7.jpg" class="wrap align-right" alt="k profile">

 <p align="justify">Welcome!
-I am Yongkwang Kim, a PhD candidate in the Department of Political Science at the <a href="https://www.uh.edu/class/political-science/" target="_blank">University of Houston</a>.
+I received my PhD from the Department of Political Science at the University of Houston, specializing in American politics and quantitative methods. <a href="https://www.uh.edu/class/political-science/" target="_blank">University of Houston</a>.